-Universal truth is most applicable here in India.
-From babysitting your kids in an emergency to being last minute go to spot before the ice cubes are about to run out at your house party, good rapport with the families you share a common wall with is a worthy investment.
-And yes, Indian makes for great neighbors, albeit slightly nosy.
+The universal truth is most applicable here in India.
+From babysitting your kids in an emergency to being last minute go-to spot before the ice cubes are about to run out at your house party, good rapport with the families you share a common wall with is a worthy investment.
+And yes, Indian makes for great neighbours, albeit slightly nosy.

-Both work well; depending on your daily commute that work and errands demand.
-A short drive can guzzle up gas and time, so having a driver or service like that is good idea, while you figure the switch from left hand drive to right.
-Most senior colleagues have day long drivers, because cars double as mobile offices or downtime dens on wheels.
+Both work well; depending on your daily commute that works and errands demand.
+A short drive can guzzle up gas and time, so having a driver or service like that is a good idea, while you figure the switch from left-hand drive to right.
+Most senior colleagues have day-long drivers because cars double as mobile offices or downtime dens on wheels.
 Prep your next presentation in peace or get a cat nap on the go.
-Though younger India is Uber-ing it more than ever before until the new wave of metros / subway lines changes our lives.
+Though younger India is Uber-ing it more than ever before until the new wave of metros/subway lines changes our lives.